MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/data-translation.md

 All multiple-language reports require metadata translation and report label translation, but not necessarily data translation.
 To determine whether your project requires data translation, think through the use cases that you plan to support.
 Using data translation involves planning and effort.
 You might decide not to support data translation unless it's a hard requirement for your project.

 Implementing data translation is different from implementing metadata translation or report label translation.
 Power BI doesn't offer any localization features to assist you with data translation.
 Instead, you must implement a data translation strategy.
-Such a strategy involves extending the underlying data source with extra columns to track translations for text in rows of data, such as the names of products, categories, and countries.
+Such a strategy involves extending the underlying data source with extra columns to track translations for text in rows of data, such as the names of products and categories.

 ## Determine whether your solution requires data translation